springboardmentor000/EnviroScan-AI/README.md

 - Scaler: scaler.pkl
 - Label Encoder: label_encoder.pkl

-These are used in the Streamlit dashboard for real-time pollution source prediction.
+These components are integrated into the Streamlit dashboard for real-time pollution source prediction.

 ---
 Milestone 3 (Week 5–6)

 Modules included: